satrai-lab/di-hydro-data-models/static/DataModel_Description/Readme.md

 -  `yearOfInstallation`: The year when the turbine was installed
    -  Attribute type: **Property**.
    -  Optional
+-  `numberOfImpellers`: The number of water‑moving blades (‘buckets’) inside the turbine.
+   -  Attribute type: **Property**.
+   -  Optional
+-  `axis`: The orientation of the turbine shaft, indicating whether it is horizontal or vertical..
+One of : `horizontal`, `vertical`.
+   -  Attribute type: **Property**.
+   -  Optional
+-  `maxPower`: The highest possible mechanical power the turbine can generate under extreme conditions (in MW).
+It's different from the capacity which is normal, guaranteed output.
+   -  Attribute type: **Property**.
+   -  Optional
+-  `speed`: The rated rotational speed of the turbine shaft, measured in revolutions per minute (RPM).
+   -  Attribute type: **Property**.
+   -  Optional
+-  `dischargesToReservoir`: Array of objects linking the turbine to a downstream reservoir via its pressure tunnel.
+   -  Attribute type: **Relationship**.
+   -  Optional
 -  `isPartOfHydroPowerPlant`: Array of references to the HydropowerPlant entity that this Turbine is part of
    -  Attribute type: **Relationship**.
    -  Optional